 Create tolerant and respectful global citizens who have an understanding and knowledge of our local, national and global communities

-At Chandos, we follow the Mental Wellbeing SCARF programme of study, which is a whole school approach covering the comprehensive and broad knowledge and skills that the children are required to learn from the National Curriculum.
+At Chandos, we follow the Mental Wellbeing SCARF programme of study, which is a whole school approach covering the comprehensive and broad knowledge and skills that the children are required to learn.

 The Early Years Curriculum ensures that children gain a solid understanding of managing themselves and building relationships.
 Throughout their time in Early Years, children are given the opportunity to share, take turns and be involved in discussions as part of circle time.